 Although today's Princeton and today's parents impose all sorts of rules to reduce safety risks and encourage achievement, they do not go to great lengths to build character, the way adults and adult institutions did a century ago.
 They don't offer much help with the fundamental questions.
 "We've taken the decision that these are adults and this is not our job," Jeffrey Herbst says.
 "There's a pretty self-conscious attempt not to instill character."
 Herbst does add that students are expected to live up to the standards that apply to academic life—no plagiarism, no cheating.
 But in general the job of the university is to supply the knowledge that students will need to prosper, and, at most, to provide a forum in which they can cultivate character on their own.
 "This university doesn't orchestrate students' lives outside the classroom," says Princeton's dean of undergraduate students, Kathleen Deignan.
 "We're very conservative about how we steer.
 They steer themselves."
 As the admissions officer Fred Hargadon puts it, "I don't know if we build character or remind them that they should be developing it."

-"When Evil Is Cool" (January 1999)
+From the archives:"When Evil Is Cool"

 Our culture, in particular the institution of the university, has contrived over the past few decades to transform sin into a positive: transgression, a term that, as used by postmodern critics, refers to an implied form of greatness.
 By Roger Shattuck In America today we don't tell our children they are half brutes.
 It's impossible to imagine a modern university president mentioning the devil or the beast in a commencement address.
 People don't even talk much about evil anymore, except as something that might happen far away, in Serbia or in Nazi Germany.
 Around us we see not evil but sickness that requires therapy.
 Today we speak the language of positive reinforcement.